-What CRM is and Why Your Business Needs One
+What is CRM and Why Does Your Business Needs One?

 Planning is key.
 Think of all of the ways your group will interact with a client.
 A good CRM system should be flexible and track interactions with a customer or potential customer that are important to your business.